DD tank: Omaha Beach

 At Omaha Beach almost all of the tanks launched offshore were lost, their absence contributing to the high casualty rate and sluggish advance from that beach.

 The first wave at Omaha included 112 tanks: 56 from each of the 741st and 743rd Tank Battalions.
 Each of these battalions had 32 DD and 24 other Shermans (including many Sherman bulldozers for clearing obstacles).
-Starting at about 0540, the 741st Tank Battalion put 29 DDs into the sea, but 27 of these sank, the remaining two made the long swim to the beach.
+Starting at about 0540, the 741st Tank Battalion put 29 DDs into the sea; 27 of these sank, with only two surviving the long swim to the beach.
 Some of the crews of the sinking tanks managed to radio back and warn following units not to launch so far out.
-The remaining vehicles of the 741st Tank Battalion and all tanks of the 743rd Tank Battalion, (except for the four aboard one LCT that was hit by artillery fire just off the beach), were landed directly on the beach, starting at about 0640.
+The remaining vehicles of the 741st Tank Battalion, and all tanks of the 743rd Tank Battalion (except for the four aboard one LCT that was hit by artillery fire just off the beach), were landed directly on the beach, starting at about 0640.

 DD Tanks were designed to operate in waves up to 1 foot (0.3 m) high; however, on D-Day, the waves were up to 6 ft high.
 These were much worse conditions than the tanks had been tested in and hence they were swamped.
 Also, the tanks of 741st Tank Battalion were launched too far out: about 3 mi offshore.
 These factors also exacerbated the inherent difficulty of steering a 35-ton "vessel" with a low freeboard.
 The crews were equipped with DSEA emergency breathing apparatus capable of lasting 5 minutes, the tanks were also equipped with inflatable rafts.
 Some sources claim that these life-saving measures were ineffective; this was contradicted by the testimony of survivors.
 Most of the crews were rescued, mainly by the landing craft carrying the 16th Regimental Combat Team, although five crewmen are known to have died during the sinkings.

 Until very recently it was believed that most of the DD Shermans of the 741st Tank Battalion were sunk almost immediately.
 Research undertaken in 2000 by the Institute of Nautical Archaeology at Texas A&M University, in cooperation with Robert's Naval Historical Center's Underwater Archaeology Branch, found evidence that some had come close to safely landing:

 Some stayed afloat for a matter of minutes; according to the crews one tank swam for 15 minutes, another: "We weren’t in the ocean [sic] 10 minutes when we had a problem".
 Tanks at the other four beaches suffered no such problems.